chrisl8/ArloBot/README.md

 Depending on what you want to do there are different ways to "bring up" the robot with just ROS.<br/>These are the "recipes" that are well tested so far:

 ### Basic TeleOp with 3D sensor use ###
+Note that the `start-robot.sh` script is the **same thing** as pressing the "Start ROS" button in the Web Interface.
+It helps to make sure that it runs properly from the command line though before relying on the web interface, in case there were setup issues.
 ```
+# Run:
 start-robot.sh
 # In a new Terminal:
 roslaunch arlobot_ros keyboard_teleop.launch